-The centre will take into account any other legislation and guidance regarding sharing information with parents (including non-resident parents)
+The centre will take into account any other legislation and guidance regarding sharing information with parents (including non-resident parents) and the local authority (the 'corporate parent')

 In line with guidance from the JCQ, public exam results will be released to candidates in the first instance.
 Any request for them to be released initially to a person other than the candidate, must be received in writing in advance.